phorward/libphorward/README.md

 DESCRIPTION
 ===========

 The Phorward Toolkit provides a powerful set of useful functions for C programmers, which heavily focus on the topic of compiler-frontend development, meaning parsing and lexical analysis.
-The project can be seen as a dynamic generator and executor for lexers and parsers which can be defined and executed immediatelly within the program's sourcecode, making an extra step of generating parse tables or a recursive-descent parser unnecessary.
+The project can be seen as a dynamic generator and executor for lexers and parsers which can be defined and executed immediatelly within the program's sourcecode, making an extra step of generating parse tables or hand-writing a recursive-descent parser unnecessary.

-The following example defines a simple grammar, runs a parser and prints the generated abstract syntax tree:
+The following example defines a simple expressional grammar, runs a parser on it and prints the generated abstract syntax tree:

     #include <phorward.h>

     int main()
     {
-        pparse* p;
+        pparse* parser;
-        ppast*  a;
+        ppast*  ast;
-        char*   s = "1+2*(3+4)+5";
+        char*   input = "1+2*(3+4)+5";
-        char*   e;
+        char*   end;

-        p = pp_create( 0,
+        parser = pp_create( 0,  "%emitall"

-    			"%emitall"
-    			"f: /[0-9]+/ | '(' e ')';"
+                                "factor: /[0-9]+/ | '(' expr ')' ;"
-    			"t: t '*' f | f ;"
+                                "term:   term '*' factor | factor ;"
-    			"e: e '+' t | t ;" );
+                                "expr:   expr '+' term | term ;" );

-        if( !pp_parse_to_ast( &a, p, s, &e ) )
+        if( !pp_parse_to_ast( &ast, parser, input, &end ) )
             return 1; /* parse error */

-        pp_ast_print( a );
+        pp_ast_simplify( ast );
         return 0;
     }

-(to compile it, run: gcc -o example example.c -lphorward)
+(to compile it, run: gcc -o example example.c -lphorward after installation)

-Additionally, the toolkit also provides useful general-purpose extensions for dynamic data structures (linked lists, hash-tables, stacks and arrays), extended string management functions and some platform-independent, system-specific helper functions.
+Additionally, the toolkit does also provide useful general-purpose extensions for dynamic data structures (linked lists, hash-tables, stacks and arrays), extended string management functions and some platform-independent, system-specific helper functions.

 FEATURES